ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/facets-and-dynamic-aggregation.markdown

 ﻿# How to Migrate Facets and Dynamic Aggregation from 3.x

-Facets and Dynamic Aggregation have been merged into a single feature and are now a part of [RQL](../../indexes/querying/what-is-rql).
+Facets and Dynamic Aggregation have been merged into a single feature and are now a part of [RQL](../../../../indexes/querying/what-is-rql).

-## Facets
+{PANEL:Facets}

 Facets are now divided into two types: